JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 [Panasonic on Amazon](https://www.amazon.com/s?k=panasonic+cr2032+3v+battery&ref=bnav_search_go)

 ### Test 3 Extended.
 In some RF transmitters their performance drops when the voltage is 2.4 and less, that was my reasoning for stopping the test above.
 But I thought I would continue test 3 for another 24 hours to see if we had reached the end.
 The result is you can see the normal lithium rapid drop off for both the Panasonic and Energizer batteries while the NightKonic is just dropping below the usable level.
-Again the blip is the same marker from above when I stopped then, resumed the test.
+Again the blip is the same marker from above when I stopped then resumed the test.

 {% include image.html file="cr2032_test_3_extended.jpg" alt="Test Run 3 Extended"%}
 [Test Run 3 Extended 24 hours with Panasonic, Energizer and NightKonic batteries.](https://jemrf.github.io/RF-Documentation/images/cr2032_test_3_extended.jpg)